starkware-libs/cairo-docs/core/src/core-boolean.md

 # boolean

+Boolean operations.
-Boolean operations.The `bool` type is a primitive type in Cairo representing a boolean value that can be either `true` or `false`.
-This module provides trait implementations for boolean operations.  # ExamplesBasic boolean operations:
+The `bool` type is a primitive type in Cairo representing a boolean value that can be either `true` or `false`.
+This module provides trait implementations for boolean operations.
+# Examples

+Basic boolean operations:
 ```cairo

 let value = true;
 assert!(value == true);
 assert!(!value == false);
 ```

-Converting to optional values with [`BoolTrait::then_some`](`BoolTrait::then_some`):
+Converting to optional values with `BoolTrait::then_some`:
 ```cairo
 use core::boolean::BoolTrait;